xephora/Threat-Remediation-Scripts/Manual_Scripts/Investigation/readme.md

 - Checks `programs` directory within `Start Menu` in addition to `startup`.
 - Checks for apps installed from the Windows app store.
 - Checks for user's PowerShell history file.
+- Removed the temporary file enumeration to improve runtime efficiency and preserve screen real estate.

 ## ScanDLL